Dirac neutrinos and gauged lepton number: Introduction

 In this work, we propose the first scotogenic model for a theory with gauged lepton number.
 In this model, $L$ is spontaneously broken by three units, and light Dirac neutrino masses are generated at one-loop.
-Due to the introduction of mediators with fractional lepton number in the scotogenic loop, a remnant discrete gauge symmetry $\mathbb{Z}_{6}$ stabilizes the lightest neutral particle with non-trivial transformation properties under this symmetry, which can be identified as a WIMP DM candidate.
+Due to the introduction of mediators with fractional lepton number in the scotogenic loop, a remnant discrete gauge symmetry $\mathbb{Z}_{6}$ stabilizes the lightest neutral particle with non trivial transformation properties under this symmetry, which can be identified as a WIMP DM candidate.
 Furthermore, that preserved $\mathbb{Z}_{6}$ discrete symmetry guarantees the radiative nature of the one-loop level scotogenic mechanism that produces the tiny active neutrino masses.
 In contrast, the model in Ref. \cite{Kara:2025dxl}, where a leptophilic symmetry is gauged, generates neutrino masses from a tree-level type I seesaw mechanism.

-The paper is organized as follows: In Section \ref{Sect:model} we present the matter content of the model and its transformation properties under the gauge and residual symmetries.
-Section \ref{Sect:boson} is devoted to the identification of the physical scalars and gauge bosons of the model.
-The scotogenic mechanism for light Dirac active neutrino masses is presented in Section \ref{Sect:scotogenic}.
-We study the viability of a WIMP DM candidate identified with the lightest neutral scalar in the dark sector in section \ref{Sect:Dark}, and the phenomenology of charged lepton flavor violation is analyzed in Section \ref{Sect:cLFV}.
-Finally we summarize our results in Section \ref{Sect:Conclusions}.
+The paper is organized as follows: In Sec. \ref{Sect:model} we present the matter content of the model and its transformation properties under the gauge and residual symmetries.
+Sec. \ref{Sect:boson} is devoted to the identification of the physical scalars and gauge bosons of the model.
+The scotogenic mechanism for light Dirac active neutrino masses is presented in Sec. \ref{Sect:scotogenic}.
+We study the viability of a WIMP DM candidate identified with the lightest neutral scalar in the dark sector in Sec. \ref{Sect:Dark}, and the phenomenology of charged lepton flavor violation is analyzed in Section \ref{Sect:cLFV}.
+Finally we summarize our results in Sec. \ref{Sect:Conclusions}.